Beagles & Ramsay - NHOTB & RAD

 At the heart of NHOTB & RAD at GoMA will be a select group of couture pieces presented on a fractured catwalk.
 Textures and materials include luxurious British wool with finely embroidered motifs, contrasted with sharply cut stainless steel necklaces and accessories.
 The centrepiece will be a two-metre tall intricately wrapped geometric ball gown.

-Alongside these three collections, a host of 50 life-size figures sculpted from recycled office furniture and reclaimed display materials will activate the space.
+Alongside these three collections, a host of over 80 life-size figures sculpted from recycled office furniture and reclaimed display materials will activate the space.
 Each one of these flat pack bodies is unique in its design, materiality and attitude.
 Digital avatars of these figures also star in a suite of video animations, which play out interlinked scenes alongside animated doppelgangers of the garments.

 Photo by Matt Barnes, courtesy of NHOTB & RAD